BANNED: Polystyrene Food Packaging

 The City of Annapolis does not specifically endorse any of the listed distributors.

 Leonard Paper Co

-Please note: listed vendors may sell expanded polystyrene and non-ploystyrene products.
-Please ensure compliance with the City’s polystyrene food packaging ban prior to purchising from distributors.
+Please note: listed vendors may sell expanded polystyrene and non-polystyrene products.
+Please ensure compliance with the City’s polystyrene food packaging ban prior to purchasing from distributors.